StrangeBeeCorp/docs/docs/thehive/installation/installation-guide-linux-standalone-server.md

 For additional customization, see the Configuration and Operations sections of this documentation.

-To enable HTTPS, follow the instructions in [SSL Configuration](../configuration/ssl.md).
+To enable HTTPS, follow the instructions in [Configure HTTPS for TheHive With a Reverse Proxy](../configuration/ssl/configure-https-reverse-proxy.md).

 ---